One Of Hawaii's

 Why You Should Have UIM And UM Insurance Coverage In Hawaii

 You may ask, “Doesn’t everyone have to have car insurance?
 Isn’t it required by law?”
-Yes, everyone who drives a vehicle in Hawaii is supposed to have car insurance and, yes, it is illegal to drive without car insurance in Hawaii.
+Yes, everyone who drives a vehicle in Hawaii is supposed to have car insurance, and yes, it is illegal to drive without car insurance in Hawaii.
 Unfortunately, many people drive without insurance even though it is against the law.
 As Hawaii auto injury lawyers, we can tell you that many of our clients were injured by someone who was driving without insurance.
 Also, it seems that those who are driving without insurance tend to drive more dangerously than people who have insurance.
 Many people who are driving without insurance also have suspended driver’s licenses.

 Sadly, we have many clients who are injured by people who don’t have insurance and even have a long list of citations on their records for driving without a valid license or insurance.